Crissium/zim-multilingual-spellchecker/README.md

 git clone https://github.com/Crissium/zim-multilingual-spellchecker
 ```

-Then enable the plugin in Zim and set the default languages in 'Properties' as a whitespace separated list of language codes, e.g. `en_GB fr_FR`.
+Disable the built in spellchecker, then enable the plugin in Zim and set the default languages in 'Properties' as a whitespace separated list of language codes, e.g. `en_GB fr_FR`.

 # Credits